slinkydeveloper/slinkydeveloper.github.io/source/_posts/2018-12-05-Debts-Manager-Tutorial-Introduction.md

 The DB access is provided by the blazing fast [reactive-pg-client library](https://github.com/reactiverse/reactive-pg-client)

 The application stores the _transactions_ between users (events).
 You can use it as a log of various bills, but you also want to look at a summary of various credits/debits between connected users.
-To build it, we need to aggregate various transactions into one single structure that I call _status_.
-Every user has a status and is represented as a map with users as keys and total debts\credits as values.
+To build it, I aggregate the various transactions into one single structure that I call _status_.
+Every user has a status and is represented as a map with users as keys and total credits/debits as values.
 This map is built incrementally every time a user adds/modifies/removes a transaction and is stored in a Redis cache.

 ### Web API